-Field Bit # rscu Description cycle64Seconds 21 rscu Indicates that the 7th bit of the cycle second counter has changed. cycleLost 22 rscu Indicates that an expected cycle start has not been received.
+Field Bit # rscu Description busReset 17 rscu Indicates that the PHY chip has entered bus reset mode.
+See section 6.2.1.1 below for information on when to clear this interrupt. reserved 18 phy 19 rscu Generated when the PHY requests an interrupt through a status transfer. cycleSynch 20 rscu Indicates that a new isochronous cycle has started.
+Set when the low order bit of the cycle count toggles. cycle64Seconds 21 rscu Indicates that the 7th bit of the cycle second counter has changed. cycleLost 22 rscu Indicates that an expected cycle start has not been received.
 This will be set when- ever a cycle start is not received immediately after the first subaction gap after the cycleSynch event, or if an arbitration reset gap is detected after a cycleSynch event without an intervening cycle start. cycleInconsistent 23 rscu A cycle start was received that had a cycle count different from the value in the CycleTimer register. unrecoverableError 24 rscu This event occurs when the Host Controller encounters any error that forces it to stop operations on any or all of its subunits.
 For example, when a DMA context sets its contextControl. dead bit.
-While unrecoverableError is set, all normal interrupts for each causal context will be blocked from being set. cycleTooLong 25 rscu If LinkControl. cycleMaster is set, this indicates that over 125 usec elapsed between the start of sending a cycle start packet and the end of a subaction gap.
+While unrecoverableError is set, all normal interrupts for the context(s) that caused this interrupt will be blocked from being set. cycleTooLong 25 rscu If LinkControl. cycleMaster is set, this indicates that over 125 usec elapsed between the start of sending a cycle start packet and the end of a subaction gap.
 LinkControl. cycleMaster is cleared by this event. phyRegRcvd 26 rscu The 1394 Open HCI has received a PHY register data byte which can be read from the PHY control register (see 5.10). reserved 27-29 vendorSpecific 30 Vendor defined. reserved 31